NautaDev/BasicChatApp/README.md

 # Changelog
 This will be a really simple changelog, just to see what I have done and what I am going to do:

+* 2018/05/10 - Added a function to load the last 50 messages sent.
+Also it sorts them from older to newer without doing a linear sort.
 * 2018/05/10 - Added a custom adapter for the chat recycler view and also updated the ChatActivity to support the RecyclerView.
 * 2018/05/10 - Added glide dependency and updated logging-interceptor dependency to the last available version (3.10.0).
 * 2018/05/10 - Added a Message subclass to make our life easier and use it on the Recycler View.
 Also implemented some changes in the send message button to use this new class.
 And of course, created a new layout, the item_chat layout, later it will be used to display the messages.